Manhattan DA convenes new grand jury in Trump Org. case to weigh potential charges

 The question of whether Trump manipulated the valuations of his properties was raised in 2019 by Michael Cohen, a longtime lawyer for Trump, in his testimony to Congress.

 “It was my experience that Mr. Trump inflated his total assets when it served his purposes, such as trying to be listed amongst the wealthiest people in Forbes, and deflated his assets to reduce his real estate taxes,” Cohen said then.
-Cohen’s insider accounts helped spark both James’ and Vance’ investigations, according to court filings.
+Cohen’s insider accounts helped spark both James’s and Vance’s investigations, according to court filings.

 Cohen cited documents called “Statements of Financial Condition,” which were prepared by Trump’s accounting firm.
 These were write-ups of Trump’s assets and debts, which Cohen said were intended to prove his wealth — and his good standing as a potential borrower.